Hendrix-CS/csci150/labs/pygame.md

 * A **Complete** submission includes:
   * All 4 steps complete.
+  * In Steps 1.3 and 2.1, the designed face includes numerous interesting elements beyond the provided example.
   * No Pycharm style warnings.
 * A **Partially Complete** submission includes:
   * Steps 1, 2, and 3.1 complete.